nutanix-japan/Consolidated_Storage_Bootcamp_Material/objects_multi_cluster/objects_multi_cluster.rst

 Lab Setup
 ++++++++++

-**In this lab, you will walk through a Nutanix Objects Multi-Cluster feature.**
+**In this lab, you will only walk through a Nutanix Objects Multi-Cluster feature assuming your Prism Central has two registered Prism Element clusters**

 .. figure:: images/mc-07.png